The Data Privacy Group Ltd.

 What about marketing?

-The Data Privacy Guys would like to contact you from time to time about our new similar products and promotional offers by email/sms/telephone/post.
+The Data Privacy Group would like to contact you from time to time about our new similar products and promotional offers by email/sms/telephone/post.

 You can unsubscribe / opt out at any time by clicking the “Unsubscribe” link in any of our communication or by contacting us using the details at the end of this Privacy Notice.